-From humble beginnings as a hospital for ex-warhorses in a dusty Cairo street founded in 1934, the Brooke has become the leading international welfare charity for working equine welfare.
+From humble beginnings as a hospital for ex-warhorses in 1934, Brooke is now the leading global welfare charity for working horses, donkeys and mules.

-The wife of a British army major general, Dorothy Brooke was appalled to learn that these walking skeletons were ex-warhorses of the British, Australian and American forces.
+Dorothy Brooke was determined to find the surviving ex-warhorses of the British, Australian and American forces.

 The public were so moved they sent her the equivalent of £20,000 in today's money to help end the suffering of these once proud horses.

 Within three years, Dorothy Brooke had purchased five thousand ex-warhorses.
 Most were old, exhausted and had to be humanely put down.
 But thanks to her compassion, they ended their lives peacefully.

 Dorothy Brooke knew thousands of hard working horses, donkeys and mules still suffered so in 1934 she founded the Old War Horse Memorial Hospital in Cairo, with the promise of free veterinary care for all the city’s working horses and donkeys.
 The Brooke Hospital for Animals was born.

 1930 Dorothy Brooke arrives in Cairo, Egypt with her husband, a Major General in the British army.

 1931 Dorothy Brooke writes a letter to The Morning Post to urge the British public to help relieve the suffering of thousands of ex-war horses she encounters in Cairo.

 1934 The Brooke Hospital for animals is established in Egypt.

 1938 The first shade shelter and water troughs are established in Cairo.
 First motorised ambulance starts to operate.